SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 where the characters that make up the substring are stored.
-The difference between strings and substrings is that, as a performance optimization, a substring can re-use the memory that's used to store the original string.
+The difference between strings and substrings is that, as a performance optimization, a substring can re-use part of the memory that's used to store the original string, or part of the memory that's used to store another substring.
+(Strings have a similar optimization, but if two strings share memory, they are equal.)
 This performance optimization means you don't have to pay the performance cost of copying memory until you modify either the string or substring.